StuartFarmer/Geofencing/README.md

-# Geofencing

-### A Cocoa Library That Makes Multi Geofencing a Breeze
 ![Geofencing](fencing.png)

-Monitor infiniate amounts of geofences, whether they be CLRegions, or MKPolygons.
+Super simple geofencing for iOS applications.

 ####So why Geofencing over CoreLocation's Region Monitoring?

-Firstly, CoreLocation relies on delegate methods to handle asynchronous events, which become messy, especially if you are entering and exiting a lot of locations.
-It also requires a lot of set up and finicking compared to CoreLocation's location updates.
-This may be because region monitoring includes / overlaps with iBeacon features.
-It seems that Apple wrote this section of the library with this technology in mind. iBeacons are great, if you have the :moneybag: and time to implement them.
-Geofences are free and instantly deployable internationally.
+CoreLocation attempts to ease the implementation of geofences with their region monitoring methods.
+However, these methods are targetted more at developers who want to incorporate iBeacons into their applications, which are costly, and require physical installation.
+Geofences are digitally deployable, instant, and free.

-Also, CoreLocation only allows you to monitor up to 20(:interrobang:) regions at a time, which is unreasonable if you have more than 20 regions to monitor.
-Geofencing allows you to monitor as many regions as you want.
+CoreLocation does allow geofences of CLCircularRegion objects.
+However, these regions are simple circles, and CoreLocation only allows you to monitor up to 20 at a time.

-Lastly, CoreLocation only supports CLRegions, which include iBeacon regions, and literal circles.
-If your area is a complex polygon that spans an intricate tract of land, you simply cannot geofence it with the current libraries.

-That's why I am developing Geofencing.
-After the headaches of trying to get some simple GPS functionality working across a group of locations, I figured that others out there are probably having the same problem.
+Geofencing handles geofences differently.
+Monitor as many CLCircularRegion or complex MKPolygon objects as you'd like using a simple block-based design, and recieve a callback of these objects whenever the user either enters or exits any of the implemented geofences.

 ####How to use Geofencing
 Geofencing is still in development, but to use the library, you simply have to initialize a Geofencing object, give it an array of CLCircularRegion and MKPolygon objects, and call the single public method.
 Here's an example: